Connecting Your ACH: What Dwolla Needs to Verify Your Investor Account

-If automated verification fails, the investor must upload one of the following non-expired U.S. government-issued photo IDs:
+If the automated check doesn’t succeed, the investor must upload one of these non-expired, U.S. government-issued photo IDs:

 - U.S. Passport